Is Revlon's One-Step Dryer Really Worth The Hype?

 From ghd's Glide Professional Performance Hot Brush to the Dyson Corrale, hot-tool technology is buzzier than ever right now, but it's safe to say that nothing has stirred up quite as much interest as the Revlon Salon One-Step Hair Dryer and Volumizer.

 The 2-in-1 barrel brush-meets-hairdryer has been touted as your very own at-home hairstylist, promising extra lift, smooth volume, and curled ends akin to a salon blow-dry, all without leaving the comfort of your bedroom.
-At a recommended retail price of $59.99, it's a fraction of the cost of many hairstylist-recommended tools on the market, and you can find it in stores and online at accessible retailers like Target, Walmart, and Amazon.
+At a recommended retail price of $87.00 CAD, it's a fraction of the cost of many hairstylist-recommended tools on the market, and you can find it in stores and online at accessible retailers like Walmart, Amazon and Ulta Beauty.

 Advertisement